ZuBB/portage3/issues.md

     * setup instructions
 * conditional (**if have free time**)
 	+ database
+		- separate statements for read/write
 		- issue with queries and specified params run from workers.
 		- support insert via *specified* cached statement. __do we need this?__
 	+ Script class
 		- keep in mind that need to have easy way to debug specified item(s)
-		- make database module injectable into Script/Worker class
-		- make logger module injectable into Script/Worker class
+		- make database and logger modules injectable into Script/Worker class
 	+ scripts
 		- find faster way of getting available EAPIs